Accel

 Seed Round in 2015

-ClearGraph is a company that specializes in providing enterprise search solutions aimed at making data accessible to business users.
-Founded in 2014 and based in Palo Alto, California, ClearGraph employs a proprietary semantic search platform that leverages context awareness and natural language processing to interpret and respond to queries in plain English.
-This technology facilitates the analysis of enterprise data, enabling users to find and understand information quickly and efficiently.
-As of August 1, 2017, ClearGraph operates as a subsidiary of Tableau Software, expanding its capabilities in delivering intelligent data analysis at scale.
+ClearGraph is a company based in Palo Alto, California, founded in 2014 that specializes in enterprise search solutions aimed at making data accessible to business users.
+Its proprietary semantic search platform leverages context awareness and natural language processing to intelligently interpret and respond to queries in English, facilitating the discovery and understanding of enterprise data.
+The platform is designed to enable fast and actionable data analysis using everyday language, providing businesses with a user-friendly interface to interact with complex data sets.
+As of August 1, 2017, ClearGraph operates as a subsidiary of Tableau Software, focusing on enhancing data accessibility at scale.

 Zettata